Skip to content

 Half-Way Point at Refugio Independencia

 By 8:30, we reached today’s half-way point at the Refugio Independencia.
 The only picture I have of what’s left of this shelter is from our way down, later in the post.
 At nearly 21,000 feet, it took us over three hours to cover this first mile and ~1,300 feet of elevation.
 Even though I forgot to take a screen shot of my phone, I did get the stats off my watch at this rest stop.
-Not sure what I didn’t capture both.
+Not sure why I didn’t capture both.

 With crampons lashed on, we were soon back on the trail—slow steps, deep breaths, warming temps, and the summit still somewhere ahead.

-We didn’t know it at the time, but the summit came into sight as we crested the northwest ridge.
+The summit came into sight as we crested the northwest ridge.

 Another half mile, another short break.
 It was now almost 10:30, two hours after leaving the refugio.